seongbae/sitecrawler/README.md

-Laravel Keyword Rank
+Laravel Site Crawler
 =======================

-A Laravel package for getting keyword position from Google.
-This package works with proxy service from seo-proxies dot com at the moment but the plan is to make it work with any proxy services.
+A Laravel package for crawling websites.
+This is just a simple wrapper around the Goutte library where if you give it a URL, it wil crawl all the pages on that website, extract out title and meta description field and store them in database.
+It also stores the entire HTML of each page for further analysis later on.

 Installation
 ------------